liborty/rstats/README.md

 `Rstats` has a small footprint.
 Only the best methods are implemented, primarily with Data Analysis and Machine Learning in mind.
 They include multidimensional ('nd' or 'hyperspace') analysis, i.e. characterising clouds of n points in space of d dimensions.

-Several branches of mathematics: statistics, information theory, set theory and linear algebra are combined in this one consistent crate, based on the abstraction that they all operate on the same data objects (here Rust `Vec`s).
+Several branches of mathematics: statistics, information theory, set theory and linear algebra are combined in this one consistent crate, based on the abstraction that they all operate on the same data objects (here Rust Vecs).
 The only difference being that an ordering of their components is sometimes assumed (in linear algebra, set theory) and sometimes it is not (in statistics, information theory, set theory).

 `Rstats` begins with basic statistical measures, information measures, vector algebra and linear algebra.
-These provide self-contained tools for the multidimensional algorithms but are also useful in their own right.
+These provide self-contained tools for the multidimensional algorithms but they are also useful in their own right.

 `Non analytical (non parametric) statistics` is preferred, whereby the 'random variables' are replaced by vectors of real data.
-Probabilities densities and other parameters are in preference obtained from the real data, not from some assumed distributions.
+Probabilities densities and other parameters are in preference obtained from the real data (pivotal quantity), not from some assumed distributions.

 `Linear algebra` uses `Vec<Vec<T>>`, generic data structure capable of representing irregular matrices.
 Also, `struct TriangMat` is defined and used for symmetric, anti-symmetric, and triangular matrices, and their transposed versions (for memory efficiency reasons).